iNavFlight/inav/docs/LedStrip.md

 WS2812 LED strips generally require a single data line, 5V and GND.

-WS2812 LEDs on full brightness can consume quite a bit of current.
-It is recommended to verify the current draw and ensure your supply can cope with the load.
+WS2812 LEDs on full brightness can consume quite a bit of current.  **It is recommended to verify the current draw of you LEDs and ensure your supply can cope with the load.
+Remember, your flight controller will likely be using the same BEC to operate.** Check the specs of the LED chips.
+Some are more power hungry than others.
+Remember that if using the flight controller's 5v supply.
+This is also powering other components on your flight controller.
+Make sure there is enough overhead so that they don't brownout.

 On a multirotor that uses multiple BEC ESC's you can try use a different BEC to the one the FC uses. e.g. ESC1/BEC1 -> FC, ESC2/BEC2 -> LED strip.
 It's also possible to power one half of the strip from one BEC and the other half from another BEC.
 Just ensure that the GROUND is the same for all BEC outputs and LEDs.

+If using a large number of LEDs.
+It would be more efficient to use 12v LEDs and power them with a separate regulated supply.
+Especially if using long strips.
+You would use the data line (LED pad) from the flight controller.
+Make sure there is continuity between the ground on the LEDS and the ground on the flight controller.

 | Target                | Pin  | LED Strip | Signal |
 | --------------------- | ---- | --------- | -------|